A Kill in the Morning Character Dossiers: The Assassin

 - In the USA, you can get the novel at A Kill in the Morning on Amazon USA

-I was asked to write about the Assassin character by Roderick Gladwish and Melissa Bailey as part of a chain of connections from writer to writer.
+Roderick Gladwish and Melissa Bailey asked me to write about the Assassin character as part of a chain of connections from writer to writer.
 Each writer answers the questions about their character and then links to the next writer in the chain.

 Sarah Jasmon is the author of The Summer of Secrets, which is due to be published in the summer of 2015.
 Her main character, Helen, is fascinating, and yes, she has a secret!